 Clinical Examination

-The patient seemed depressed, anxious and exhausted.
+The patient seemed depressed, anxious, and exhausted.
 He almost cried when he said that he considers himself impotent.
 He also said that he became obsessed with his situation to the degree that he started to have problems with sleep.

 MEDICAL MASSAGE PROTOCOL

-1st week (1-3 session)
+1st week (1-3 sessions)

-2nd week (4-6 session)
+2nd week (4-6 sessions)

-3rd week (7-9 session)
+3rd week (7-9 sessions)

-4th week (10-13 session)
+4th week (10-13 sessions)

 Fig. 1.
 Pudendal nerve and pudendal canal